 About Us

-The North Carolina Police Executives Association works with educators throughout the country to ensure quality and affordable training to police professionals throughout the state.
-NCPEA supports legislative initiatives conducive to the delivery of progressive and professional police services through direct membership outreach and participation (the NCPEA does not employ or contract with paid lobbyists).
+Notably, the NCPEA collaborates with educators nationwide to ensure the provision of quality and affordable training for police professionals in the state.
+The association actively supports legislative initiatives that promote progressive and professional police services through direct membership outreach and participation, refraining from the use of paid lobbyists.

 Photo Gallery